How Does Making Tax Digital Affect Landlords?

 Many landlords may already be familiar with the idea of keeping digital financial records.
 Under the new MTD rules, keeping business income and expense records digitally becomes compulsory for all landlords and self-employed people whose income is more than the MTD threshold.

-There’s no need to wait around until the MTD for Income Tax changes come into effect in 2026.
+There’s no need to wait around until the MTD for Income Tax changes come into effect.
 In fact, finance professionals strongly recommend getting to grips with digital financial recording as soon as possible.
 It’s honestly not just us saying it.

 Send MTD Income Tax updates to HMRC